calvinvanoss/csc-365-food-api/ExampleFlows.md

 ### Example Flows

 #### Create Recipe flow
-Ken, a skilled nutritionist and chef, crafted a delectable low-calorie meal upon a client's request.
+Ken, a skilled nutritionist and chef, crafted a delectable vegetarian meal upon a client's request.
 Witnessing significant weight loss in the client after a month, Ken endeavors to showcase his culinary prowess by sharing the recipe.

+Ken creates an account with a POST request to the `/users/signup` endpoint.
-Initiating with a POST request to the `/recipes/` endpoint, Ken systematically adds ingredients through subsequent POST requests to the `/ingredients/` endpoint.
+Ken creates a new recipe with a POST request to the `/recipes/:userId` endpoint.
+Ken adds ingredients through POST requests to the `/recipes/:id/ingredients` endpoint.
+Ken adds attributes through POST request to the `/ingredients/:id/attributes` endpoint.
+Anyone can now send a GET request to the `/recipes/:id` endpoint to view the recipe.

 Having published his recipe online, Ken eagerly anticipates user feedback and ratings.